TEILHARD DE CHARDIN - PROPHET

 As for the question of ESP - extra sensory perception - I cannot do better than recommend my father's several books on the subject, available in full on his memorial website.
 The human brain is so complex that as yet we have almost no idea of what its actual perceptual capacities or limits may be.
 It is obvious that the Einsteins, Picassos, Beethovens, and Shakespeares of this world possessed intellectual perceptual and synthetic abilities which far surpass those of ordinary men, much of which we class as intuition, for lack of a better understanding of the phenomena.
 But intuition is clearly a very high-order form of perception, which may well extend into areas of spirituality, mysticism, and the occult.
 Who "invented" Astrology and the I Ching?
 Obviously men of extraordinary intuitive perception, geniuses of the intuitive realm.
 Are the great spiritual leaders likewise geniuses of a spiritual domain?
 What is the source of inspiration, revelation, the perceptual flash, the elusive "muse", that creates a master work of art, science, philosophy, spirituality, or cosmology?
 What of the elevated mental states of the Eastern mystics, the Western saints, or the claims of "channelers" who communicate with the dead and with other worlds?

-consciousness, unusual to be sure, just as is any form of genius;
+of higher consciousness, unusual to be sure, just as is any form

-but I would discount none of them.
-Modern physics has conclusively
+of genius; but I would discount none of them.
+Modern physics has

-demonstrated that the Universe is a very strange place indeed,
+conclusively demonstrated that the Universe is a very strange

-while human genius demonstrates conclusively that our perceptual
+place indeed, while human genius demonstrates conclusively that

-perceptual thrust of evolution on an individual scale; on the
+pinnacle of the perceptual thrust of evolution on an individual

-social level we find that our space telescopes, atomic
+scale; on the social level we find that our space telescopes,

-integrated by the internet into a "noosphere" of social
+are being integrated by the internet into a "noosphere" of

-information that will propel us to new worlds.
-The artificial
+social information that will propel us to new worlds.
+The

-the "electron shell" of the noosphere, producing and receiving
+Earth represent the "electron shell" of the noosphere, producing

-signals, a fractal expression of the atomic perceptual level
+and receiving signals, a fractal expression of the atomic

-absorbing and emitting photons, exactly as foreseen by Chardin.
+perceptual level absorbing and emitting photons, exactly as